tantsandras/mm/content/podcastEpisodesFolder/not-lieutenant-colonel-neville-heath.md

 I've got a degree in forensic science, I think any yucky question is probably gonna be fine.

 I'm guessing that the crossweave could be traced to the riding crop because of the lacerations?
-Like they could see the crossweave pattern?
+Like, they could see the crossweave pattern?

 Yeah.
 So an easier to imagine example of a boot print in mud.
 The tread will match the imprint in the mud and that's basically what they would have done with the riding crop, is match the pattern and the size.
 Because it's not a nine tails, if you know what that is?